 “So the two brothers and their murder’d man

 These lines show a future event as if it has already happened.
-“Lorenzo” is called “their murdered man” takes the character to the time of future when the two brothers of his beloved “Isabella” will assassinate him.
+Lorenzo, who is called their murdered man, takes the character to a time in the future when the two brothers of his beloved Isabella will assassinate him.